Sign up to our newsletter

 Viburnum x bodnantense 'Charles Lamont' (Large Plant)

 Viburnum are a popular shrub in the UK thanks to their tough, hardy, resilient behaviour in almost any garden situation.
-The ‘Charles Lamont’ variety gives excellent winter colour with pretty pink, heavily scented flowers, borne on the bare stems from November to March.
-Cut some of these stems to enjoy in vases indoors.
+Viburnum x bodnantense ‘Charles Lamont’ gives excellent winter colour with pretty pink, heavily scented flowers, borne on the bare stems from November to March.
+Cut some of these stems to enjoy in a vase indoors.

-The dark pink blooms of this Viburnum will fade slowly to white before producing small, round, purple berries in summer.
+The dark pink blooms of this Viburnum will fade slowly to white with maturity.
+This blooms are virtually sterile but you may spot a few small, round, purple berries in summer.
 By autumn, the foliage of the plant transforms to vibrant shades of orange and yellow.
-‘Charles Lamont’ is accredited with an RHS AGM, due to its ease of growth, and particularly long season of interest.
-Height: 300cm (9.8’).
-Spread: 200cm (6.5’).More info
+Viburnum ‘Charles Lamont’ is accredited with an RHS AGM, due to its ease of growth, and particularly long season of interest.
+Height: 3m (9.8’).
+Spread: 2m (6.5’).More info

 Sambucus racemosa 'Sutherland Gold' (Large Plant)